Redcat Gen8 International Scout II 1/10 Scale Remote Control Crawler

 There are two versions but they differ only in body color.
 There’s blue, and orange which I have here.
 (Also in case you’re into painting your own, there is available a clear body kit, but that’s a separate purchase.)

 I have had so much stinkin’ fun with this thing.
 To be honest (and the videos bear this out), I’ve really beat on this crawler much too much.
 It’s so fun.
 The angles for climbing are great, and there’s great 4 wheel power.
-The versatility of battery types is a nice feature, and that the package includes controller and just about everything needed (except battery) make this a great kit!
+The versatility of battery types is a nice feature, and that the package includes a controller and just about everything needed (except battery) makes this a great kit!

 - Redcat Gen8 International Scout RC Crawler